 UAT students have taken classic game icons to an entirely new level.
 They've developed a new experience while preserving the nostalgia.
 That's the innovation born from UAT's distinctive approach to learn, experience and innovate.
-Resembling the classic of us have seen or was developed by James (Game Programming) and Frank and senior Josh Interaction/Tech Product Design, Technologies class.
+Resembling the classic Etch-A-Sketch most of us have seen or played, Ultra Sketch was developed by alumni Greg "Raj" James (Game and Frank a game with physical components is unique.
+Ultra Sketch and Robot Swarm were the first two; giving students the opportunity to work with students from other degrees helps fuel projects like the Ultra Sketch.

+and senior Josh

+Follis (Human-Computer

+Interaction/Tech Product Design,

+in UAT's Experimental Entertainment

+Technologies class.

 "The class itself is a big plus here," says Follis.
 "While we have all this technology, a special topics class such as Experimental Entertainment Technology class gave us the situation where we had both multiple degree areas working together on a larger scale.
-The game degree usually never makes anything physical; students produce a good number of games but a game with physical components is unique.
-Ultra Sketch and Robot Swarm were the first two; giving students the opportunity to work with students from other degrees helps fuel projects like the Ultra Sketch.
+The game degree usually never makes anything physical; students produce a good number of games but